aritchie/estimotes-xplat/readme.md

 4. How many regions can I monitor/range at one time?
 * On android, I don't believe their is a limitation.
 On iOS, the maximum is 20.
 This library does not protect against errors around this maximum

+5. Can I monitor for eddystone on iOS in the background?
+* Yes, you need to enable "Use BLE accessories" in your iOS main project properties.
+Careful with this though!

+6. Can I range for beacons in the background?
+* Yes and no.  You can have you app awaken for a monitored beacon and then range it.
+On iOS, you get 5 seconds from the time the monitor event is fired.
+Use FetchNearbyBeacons(region) to listen for (default) 2 seconds to pick up what may have triggered the monitor event.